Cryptographic fundamentals

 Using ASD-Approved Cryptographic Algorithms

-If cryptographic equipment or software implements unapproved algorithms, it is possible that these algorithms could be used without a user’s knowledge.
+If cryptographic equipment or software implements unapproved cryptographic algorithms, it is possible that these cryptographic algorithms could be used without a user’s knowledge.
 In combination with an assumed level of security confidence, this can represent a security risk.
-As such, an organisation can ensure that only AACAs or high assurance cryptographic algorithms can be used by disabling all unapproved algorithms (preferred) or by advising users not to use the unapproved algorithms via usage policies.
+As such, an organisation can ensure that only AACAs or high assurance cryptographic algorithms can be used by disabling all unapproved cryptographic algorithms (preferred) or by advising users not to use the unapproved cryptographic algorithms via usage policies.

-Control: ISM-0471; Revision: 7; Updated: Dec-21; Applicability: All; Essential Eight: N/A
+Control: ISM-0471; Revision: 7; Updated: Dec-21; Applicability: NC, OS, P, S, TS; Essential Eight: N/A

 Only AACAs or high assurance cryptographic algorithms are used by cryptographic equipment and software.

-DH and DSA are vulnerable to different types of attacks than ECDH and ECDSA.
-As a result, ECDH and ECDSA offer more effective security per bit increase.
-This leads to smaller data requirements which in turn means that elliptic curve variants have become de facto global standards.
-For reduced data cost, and to promote interoperability, ECDH and ECDSA should be used where possible.
+ECDH is vulnerable to different types of attacks than DH.
+Consequently, ECDH offers more effective security per bit increase in key size than DH.
+This leads to smaller data requirements, which in turn means that the elliptic curve variants have become de facto global standards.
+For reduced data cost, and to promote interoperability, ECDH should be used in preference to DH where possible.

-Control: ISM-0994; Revision: 6; Updated: Dec-21; Applicability: All; Essential Eight: N/A
+Control: ISM-0994; Revision: 7; Updated: Mar-24; Applicability: NC, OS, P, S, TS; Essential Eight: N/A

-ECDH and ECDSA are used in preference to DH and DSA.
+ECDH is used in preference to DH.

 Using Diffie-Hellman

-When DH in a prime field is used, the prime modulus impacts the security of the algorithm.
+When DH in a prime field is used, the prime modulus impacts the security of the cryptographic algorithm.
 The security considerations when creating such a prime modulus can be found in NIST SP 800-56A Rev. 3, along with a collection of commonly used secure moduli.

-Control: ISM-0472; Revision: 6; Updated: Mar-22; Applicability: OS, P; Essential Eight: N/A
+Control: ISM-0472; Revision: 7; Updated: Dec-24; Applicability: NC, OS, P; Essential Eight: N/A

 When using DH for agreeing on encryption session keys, a modulus of at least 2048 bits is used, preferably 3072 bits.